-Serum Institute of India PNEUMOSIL is a PCV, adsorbed, 10 Valent, a well-designed vaccine with relevant serotypes and provides comparable protection by targeting the most prevalent serotypes bacterium causing serious illness in developing countries.
-PNEUMOSIL is approved for use in infants and toddlers from 6 weeks to 2 years of age and is conducting phase 3 studies.
+Serum Institute of India PNEUMOSIL is a PCV, adsorbed, 10 Valent, a well-designed vaccine with relevant serotypes and provides comparable protection by targeting the most prevalent serotypes bacterium causing severe illness in developing countries.
+PNEUMOSIL is approved for use in infants and toddlers from 6 weeks to 2 years of age, conducting phase 3 studies.

 Pneumococcal Vaccine Candidates

 Merck's 21-valent pneumococcal conjugate vaccine candidate V116 is designed to prevent IPD and pneumococcal pneumonia caused by 21 Streptococcus pneumoniae serotypes.
-The broad Phase 3 clinical program for V116 in vaccine-naïve and vaccine-experienced adults is planned to start in July 2022.
+The broad Phase 3 clinical program for V116 in vaccine-naïve and vaccine-experienced adults will start in July 2022.